 Cloud Inventory augments those systems and provides gap protection for lack of capability.
 It’s a virtually seamless integration that is more cost-effective than native ERPs.
 The platform also allows customers to add mobility solutions without replacing your existing ERP.

 Dye: Mr. Horsefield, really appreciate your time and for joining us here today on behalf of Cloud Inventory, and really do appreciate what you offer in this space as well.
 I’m sure listeners definitely want to get more information online on Cloud Inventory and how they could be in touch.
 Where’s the best place online to do so?

 Horsefield: Well, thanks, Eric.
 Yeah, you can find us at cloudinventory.com.
 There’s a lot of great information out there.
 And look forward to talking to you again.

 Dye: And that certainly sounds like a plan.
 Again, folks, for more information, visit cloudinventory.com.
 Mr. Horsefield, all the best, and thanks for joining us here today on Enterprise Radio.

 Horsefield: Thank you, Eric.
 Have a great day.

 Dye: And you as well.

-This is Eric Dye, and you’ve been listening to Enterprise Radio a part a EPN, the Enterprise Podcast Network.
+This is Eric Dye, and you’ve been listening to Enterprise Radio a part of EPN, the Enterprise Podcast Network.
 Tune in to our live location as we are streaming live 24/7 around the world at epodcastnetwork.com/live.
-You can also find our livestream on iTunes Radio and TuneIn Radio, as well as the TuneIn radio app for your listening convenience.
+You can also find our live stream on iTunes Radio and TuneIn Radio, as well as the TuneIn radio app for your listening convenience.

 As always, we thank you for your support and for tuning in.